Lakshika Kaushik

 Professional guidance on the next steps

-Whether therapy is needed and what approach will help
+Whether therapy is needed and which approach may help

-Practical direction on how to support your child
+Practical suggestions on how to support your child at home

-Starting with an assessment gives you clarity without pressure, so you can make the right decision for your child with confidence.
+Starting with an ₹500 child assessment gives you clarity without pressure, helping you make the right decision for your child with confidence.

 FAQs